-When preparing for my South American backpacking trip I knew I was going to be hiking the Torres del Paine W Trek within the first month.
+When preparing for my South American backpacking trip, I knew I was going to be hiking the Torres del Paine W Trek within the first month.
 It was booked, paid for, and happening for sure.
-I did not really know what to expect except that it was going to be gorgeous, and thought that 5 days of camping sounded simple enough.
-I packed a pair of running shoes and a couple pairs of what I considered “hiking clothes” and was on my way.
+I did not really know what to expect except that it was going to be gorgeous, and thought that five days of camping sounded simple enough.
+I packed a pair of running shoes and a couple of pairs of what I considered “hiking clothes” and was on my way.
 I had no idea what I was in for.

 Author - Bailey Busslinger

 Bailey is a full-time traveler and blogger currently exploring Latin America.
 She is on a never-ending (hopefully) journey around the world sharing what she’s learned and loved on her blog www.DestinationlessTravel.com.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!